 Maternal serum marker screening test

-There are multiple versions and names for this test.
-Once called a triple screen, but now known as a quad screen (in some locations/lab known as penta screen).
+This screen is called the “quad screen”.
 This is a maternal blood test looking for hormone levels which lead to suspicion for Down syndrome, Trisomy 13/18 and open neural tube defects.
 This lab is drawn between 15 and 20 weeks of pregnancy.
 There is a 5% false positive rate, meaning 1 in 20 people will have a lab abnormality indicative of a problem when in fact the fetus does not have an abnormality.
 If there is an abnormality, you have the option of proceeding with an amniocentesis as described below.

 Nuchal Translucency screening